slexisvn/query_engine/docs/04-execution/29-logical-to-physical.md

 ## Choosing a join

-[`joinCandidates`](../../src/execution/physical-planner.ts) builds a list and [`cheapest`](../../src/execution/physical-planner.ts) picks the minimum.
+[`joinCandidates`](../../src/execution/physical-planner.ts) builds a list and [`cheapestFor`](../../src/execution/physical-planner.ts) compares each candidate's own cost plus the cost of any remaining required sort.
 There are three candidates, and two of them are conditional.

 **Hash join is always a candidate.** If the condition has equi-join keys it is priced with `hashJoinCost`; if it does not, it is priced as a hash build plus a block nested loop, because that is what the operator degenerates into when every row hashes to the same key.